c-robinson/iplib/README.md

 - Get the network, broadcast, first and last usable addresses
 - Increment or decrement an address within the boundaries of a netblock
 - Enumerate all or part of a netblock to `[]net.IP`
-- Allocate subnets
+- Allocate subnets and supernets
-- Find free space between allocated subnets
-- Expand subnets if space allows

 ## Installing